Explorer¶

 In the Explorer, some characters have special meanings, such as space

-which separates multiple words.
-Therefore, if the search content contains the following characters, special processing is required: space
+being used to separate multiple words.
+Therefore, if the search content includes any of the following characters, special handling is required: space

 , :